hthompson-a10/a10-acos-axapi/exercises/1-setup/README.md

 ```

 ### Conclusion
 At this stage, you now have a fully setup lab.
-In the next lesson, we'll cover writing playbooks.
+In the next lesson (hyperlink to next lesson), we'll cover writing playbooks.